T-count optimization and Reed-Muller codes: Linear phase operators

 \section{Linear phase operators}

-In this section we introduce linear phase operators as the sub class of unitaries implementable by $\{\CNOT, T\}$ which require $T$ gates.
-We review their representation as pseudo-Boolean polynomial functions and define the canonical $T$-count for a particular polynomial.
+In this section we introduce linear phase operators as the subset of unitaries implementable by $\{\CNOT, T\}$ which require $T$ gates.
+We review their representation as pseudo-Boolean functions and define the canonical $T$-count for a particular polynomial.
 Finally we show that a minimal $T$-count implementation of a linear phase operator corresponds to a minimal weight vector of a vector space coset.

-We define $\P_4(n)$ to be the set of diagonal $2^n\times 2^n$ unitaries implementable over $\{\CNOT, T\}$ -- we restrict our attention to this subset as any circuit over $\{\CNOT, T\}$ may be decomposed into a diagonal unitary followed by a permutation implementable using only $\CNOT$ gates.
-Amy \etal \cite[Lemma 2]{ammr13} showed that each such unitary $U\in\P_4(n)$ has the effect of applying a pseudo-Boolean function $\poly$ to a computational basis state $\ket{\x}$, viewed as a vector $\x=x_1x_2\cdots x_n\in\F^n$, and kicking the result into the phase: Moreover, it was shown that the \emph{phase polynomial} $P:\F^n\rightarrow\Z_8$ necessarily has a presentation as a weighted sum of (non-zero) linear Boolean functions: where the coefficients $a_\y$ are integers modulo $8$.
-We call the $(2^n-1)$-tuple $\a=(a_1,a_2,\dots, a_{2^n-1})\in\Z_8^{2^n-1}$ an \emph{implementation} of $\poly$, and conversely denote the phase polynomial defined by a set of coefficients $\a\in\Z_8^{2^n-1}$ by $\poly_\a$.
-As the function $\poly$ involves both $\F$ and $\Z_8$ arithmetic, we use the natural inclusion $\iota$ of $\F$ in $\Z_8$ to coerce the binary valued result of $\xor{y}{x}{n}$ into an integer -- we leave the inclusion implicit whenever no confusion is likely to arise.
+We define $\P_8(n)$ to be the set of diagonal $2^n\times 2^n$ unitaries implementable over $\{\CNOT, T\}$ -- we restrict our attention to this subset as any circuit over $\{\CNOT, T\}$ may be decomposed into a diagonal unitary followed by a permutation implementable using only $\CNOT$ gates.
+Amy \etal \cite[Lemma 2]{ammr13} showed that each such unitary $U\in\P_8(n)$ has the effect of applying a pseudo-Boolean function $\poly$ to a computational basis state $\ket{\x}$, viewed as a vector $\x=x_1x_2\cdots x_n\in\F^n$, and kicking the result into the phase: Moreover, it was shown that the \emph{phase polynomial} $P:\F^n\rightarrow\Z_8$ necessarily has a presentation as a weighted sum of (non-zero) linear Boolean functions: where the coefficients $a_\y$ are integers modulo $8$.
+We call the tuple $\a=(a_1,a_2,\dots, a_{2^n-1})\in\Z_8^{2^n-1}$ an \emph{implementation} of $\poly$, and conversely denote the phase polynomial defined by an element $\a$ of $\Z_8^{2^n-1}$ by $\poly_\a$.
+As the function $\poly$ involves both $\F$ and $\Z_8$ arithmetic, we implicitly use the natural inclusion of $\F$ in $\Z_8$ to lift the binary valued result of $\xor{y}{x}{n}$ into an integer.

-We call unitaries in $\P_4(n)$ $\pi/4$ \emph{linear phase operators}, as they may be expressed as a sequence of $(\pi/4)$ phase rotations conditioned on linear Boolean functions of the input basis state.
-We drop the $\pi/4$ until Section~\ref{sec:generalization} when we generalize the result to $\pi/{2^k}$ linear phase operators.
+We call unitaries in $\P_8(n)$ $\pi/4$ \emph{linear phase operators}, as they may be expressed as a sequence of $\pi/4$ phase rotations conditioned on linear Boolean functions of the input basis state.
+We drop the $\pi/4$ until Section~\ref{sec:generalization} when we generalize the result to $2\pi/{2^k}$ linear phase operators.
 Given a particular phase polynomial $\poly$, we denote the linear phase operator with phase polynomial $\poly$ by $U_\poly$.